 For cashless catering (see Page 4), all payments into College should be made via our on-line payments system.
-Full details can be found on our website www. clystvale.org/scp There are alternative arrangements for parents/carers who do not have access to our system.
-Students are able to deposit cash into their catering account via a cash loader located in the Giraffe House.
-If you have any issues regarding making payments on-line please talk to your ATHoS in the first instance.
+Full details can be found on School Gateway: https://login.schoolgateway.com/0/auth/login

+There are alternative arrangements for parents/carers who do not have access to our system.
+Students are able to deposit cash into their catering account via a cash loader located in the

+Giraffe House.
+If you have any issues regarding making payments on-line, please talk to your Head of Year in the first instance.